coderpair/wb/README.md

 The "z" key will zoom you all the way out and wait for the user to click on the screen.
 When you click a particular area of the screen, you will be automatically zoomed in to that region, with the same magnification level you started with.

+Of course, you can reconfigure the shortcuts to your liking.
+And, you can opt to have only subset of the tools listed.

 ## Running your own instance of WB